#742 Beyond the Great Western Peninsula

 Simpson was on a first-name basis with the HBC’s officers and clerks, as evidenced in his infamous and deeply personal “character book.”
 He corresponded with literate HBC personnel and knew the intimate details of life and commerce at posts between Hamilton Inlet in Labrador and Beaver Harbour on Vancouver Island, and his letters display an attention to detail, a micro-managing, an insistence on economic self-sufficiency (autarky), and a pervasive sense of thrift, economy, regularity, and commercial centralization.
 For example, the same English Spode Ware is found in archaeological excavations across the continent.
 Purchased in bulk in London, it was sent by the annual ships separately to all four depots, and Spode/ Copeland transfer-print China has been found at 20 Hudson’s Bay Company Sites.
 Simpson’s control allowed him to impose a uniform corporate culture over a large area.
 The HBC’s legal code — its “Standing Rules and Regulations” — applied on a continental basis.
 Simpson also imposed a uniform standard of the “Indian Trade” and a consistent “Indian Policy,” regulations that governed the HBC’s economic and diplomatic relations with Indigenous peoples.

-Yet little of this deep western history, of which this is only a smattering, has found its way into the national narrative.
-A focus on the political events leading up to 1867, which saw a union between colonies on the St. Lawrence and Atlantic, minimizes the magnitude of the events of 1870 and 1871, when the former HBC regions Rupert’s Land and British Columbia joined the Canadian confederation and gave, in the process, the country the broad shape and boundaries that remain to this day.
+Yet little of this deep western history, of which this is only a quick outline, has found its way into the national narrative.
+The focus on the political events leading up to 1867, which saw a union between colonies on the St. Lawrence and Atlantic, minimizes the magnitude of the events of 1870 and 1871, when the former HBC regions Rupert’s Land and British Columbia joined the Canadian confederation and gave, in the process, the country the broad shape and boundaries that remain to this day.
 Indeed, the year 1871 — or even 1873, when Prince Edward Island joined — would make a far more natural and appropriate terminus a quo for pre-confederation Canadian history than 1867.

 A full account of confederation must do more than fixate on the familiar tropes of homesteading and the local politics of the Great Western Peninsula, and recognize that confederation was a merger of two equal achievements, a joining of two areas of extraordinary significance in British North America between 1820 and 1870.
 The first, a vital political achievement, consisted of a struggle for responsible government in Upper and Lower Canada and the emergence of a federalist impulse, framework, and template.
 The Act of Union of 1841 was a central and essential event.
 The second was the commercial achievement of the HBC between 1821 and the 1860s, when the broad physical outlines of modern Canada first appeared on maps in the form of the HBC’s four major departments — one of which, the Columbia, gave its name directly to British Columbia in 1858.
-These two visions of Canada are competing and complementary: a Laurentian settlement genesis and a fur trade genesis.
+These two visions of Canada are both competing and complementary: a Laurentian settlement genesis and a fur trade genesis.
 The first was based, ultimately, on the agricultural and settlement frontiers of Lower and Upper Canada: in the achievement of the seigneurial system of New France in the eighteenth century and the filling in of the Great Western Peninsula in the nineteenth.
 The second vision of Canada emerged from the HBC’s extension and consolidation into four large and autonomous departments that covered half a continent.
 Just as the HBC merged with the NWC in 1821, so the HBC merged with Canada in 1870.

 The central narrative of 19th century Canadian history assumes the absorption of most of British North America by an expansionist central Canadian state.
 And to some extent such a political understanding is legitimate, especially as Canadian government institutions, from the post office to Indian Agencies and Geological Survey of Canada, were now compelled to expand and operate across a new continental Canada.
 But confederation, and Ontario’s subsequent expansion to the west and north, was primarily a top-down political act, not one based on rooted demographic or economic processes.

-Politically, Canada extended its administration to absorb the HBC districts, but spatially and emotionally and to a large extent historically, most of Canada has roots — and DNA — in the fur trade, not in Upper Canada.
+Politically, Canada extended its administration to absorb the HBC districts, but spatially and emotionally and to a large extent historically, most of northern and western Canada has roots — and DNA — in the fur trade, not in Upper Canada.
 Canada took over the land and politics of Rupert’s Land in 1870, but in demographic terms the territories managed by the HBC now constitute much of Canada, and the deep history of the west and north of the country goes back to the people, districts, and economies of the fur trade — not to the settler-colonial populations and farms of a distant southern peninsula.
 Personnel and families from the fur trade era did not simply evaporate when Rupert’s Land and British Columbia became Canadian.
 An example of the grafting of older fur trade network onto newly-arrived Canadian federal institutions is the dominance of former HBC employees – none of them with Canadian connections — as Indian Agents in the Prairie West and British Columbia in the late 19th century.

-The national political narrative in introductory Canadian history textbooks should be qualified with a greater emphasis on the separate origins and autonomy of the Canadian regions.
+The national political narrative in introductory Canadian history textbooks should be qualified and enriched with a greater emphasis on the separate origins and autonomy of the Canadian regions.
 This will give elbowroom to the deep regional histories of Canada and compensate for the centralist and political focus of those undergraduate textbooks that simplistically charted the extension of the name “Canada” to the rest of British North America.
-Moreover, the writing on pre-1870 Rupert’s Land and pre-1871 British Columbia provides deep and legitimate regional scholarly traditions that scholars elsewhere in Canada should take the trouble to learn.
-Historians and genealogists in most of the west and north repeatedly discover what Louis Riel knew: that Upper Canada’s westward expansion provided only a thin and recent veneer detached from the deeper, older, and local institutional structures and family histories of the fur trade.
-The purchase of Rupert’s Land did not provide Upper Canada with a colony, a clean slate, an empty west, or a tabula rasa of new territory.
-The social and demographic influence of the fur trade has never gone away, and indeed both Ontario and Quebec, by appropriating large sections of Rupert’s Land, have also inherited their own extensive northern and western fur trade histories that extend not just to Métis people but to the Indigenous communities and societies of the fur trade era.
+Moreover, the writing on pre-1870 Rupert’s Land and pre-1871 British Columbia provides deep and legitimate regional scholarly traditions that professional historians elsewhere in Canada should take the trouble to learn.
+Historians and genealogists in most of the west and north repeatedly discover what Louis Riel knew: that Upper Canada’s westward expansion provided only a thin and recent veneer detached from deeper, older, and local institutional structures and family histories of the fur trade.
+The purchase of Rupert’s Land did not provide Upper Canada with a colony, a clean slate, an empty west, a tabula rasa of new territory.
+The social and demographic influence of the fur trade has never gone away, and indeed both Ontario and Quebec, by appropriating large sections of Rupert’s Land, have also inherited their own extensive northern and western fur trade histories that now extend not just to Métis people but to the Indigenous communities and societies of the fur trade era.

 Meanwhile, the textbook that so exercised me 25 years ago is still in print.
 Origins: Canadian History to Confederation, has a photo of a Prairie wagon on its cover.
 Then in its 3rd edition, it is now in its 8th.
 Co-authored now by Robert Wardhaugh, Alan MacEachern, R. Douglas Francis, Richard Jones, and Donald B. Smith, the book’s basic structure remains the same.
 Only two of its 21 chapters concern the 19th century fur trade territories and settlements and the three colonies that grew out of them: Chapter 19, “The Northwest,” and Chapter 20, “The Pacific Coast.”
 I feel sorry for those sessional lecturers.